xue2sheng/SoftwareChallenge/DOCUMENTATION.md

 	cmake .. -DEXTRA=yes
 	doxygen doc/Doxyfile

+In case that a regeneration of that documentation is required invoke its *specific target* and keep an eye on its references:

+	cmake --build . --target regenerate_doc

 The documentation should be generated inside of **html** folder at that *build* directory:

 	opan -a Safari .\html\index.html

 # Documentation version

-As stated at [BULDING](BULDING.md), that syncronized version number is maintained at the main [CMakeLisis.txt file](CMakeLists.txt) and purging CMake caches is needed to properly update it.
+As stated at [BUILDING](BUILDING.md), that syncronized version number is maintained at the main [CMakeLisis.txt file](CMakeLists.txt) and purging CMake caches is needed to properly update it.

 ![Doxygen](images/Doxygen.png)